 A drop or two on your pillow or on a handkerchief and breathed in can work wonders.
 Rather leave the chamomile tea for the evening, though, when you can fully appreciate its affects and it won’t leave you pressing that snooze button!

 Another scent that can help to relieve tension and anxiety is rose, although rose geranium can also work.

 No rose oil at hand?
 Try using some good quality rose-scented hand cream just before you head off for your nap.
 Voilá!

-However, don’t use citrus scents, peppermint or rosemary if you want to take that nap as they will keep you awake!
+Try to avoid citrus scents, peppermint or rosemary if you want to take that nap as they will more likely keep you awake!